-Twin tell a favorite story-the one about mermaids, fish girls, with pearls for eyes and heavy locks of seaweed hair racing one another, riding the backs of whales-that Sorrow first saw the smithy and Florens coiled around each other.
-Twin had just gotten to the part where gulls, seeing foam trailing the fleet like shooting stars, were joining the race when Sorrow put one finger to her lips and pointed with another one.
+It was while lying in the meadow at the forest's edge, listening to Twin tell a favorite story-the one about mermaids, fish girls, with pearls for eyes and dark green locks of seaweed hair racing one another, riding the backs of whales-that Sorrow first saw the smithy and Florens coiled around each other.
+Twin had just gotten to the part where gulls, seeing foam trailing the fleet like shooting stars, were joining the race when Sorrow put one finger to her lips and pointed with another.
 Twin stopped speaking and looked.
 The smithy and the girl were rocking and, unlike female farm animals in heat, she was not standing quietly under the weight and thrust of the male.
-What Sorrow saw hickor yonder in the grass under a cedar tree was not the silent submission to a slow going in a hay loft or a hurried one behind a pile of clap wood that Sorrow knew.
+What Sorrow saw yonder in the grass under a hickory tree was not the silent submission to a slow going in a hey left or a hurried one behind a pile of clap wood that Sorrow knew.
 This here female stretched, kicked her heels and whipped her head left, right, to, fro.
 It was a dancing.
 Florens rolled and twisted from her back to his.
-He hoisted her up against the cedar; she bent her head into his shoulder.
-A dancing.
-Horizontal one minute, another minute vertical.
+He hoisted her hacker fine dar, she bent her head into his shoulder.
+A dancing.Horizontal one minute, another minute vertical.